home | what's new | other sitescontact | about

 K. Though each of us has offered concluding remarks, not one but two postscripts, I don’t think we can close out the “Shrek” article just yet.

-E. What are you seeing, Dear?
+E. What are you seeing, Kriss?

 K. That reference to the old Marty Robbins song needs something more.
 It’s too inflammable left as it is.